 |---|---|---|---|

-[Please note that, regardless of the season, the safaris in Ranthambore are conducted only in the morning and evening slots.
-No vehicles are allowed to continue the safari rides beyond the stipulated hours stated by the forest department.]
+Regardless of season, safaris in Ranthambore are conducted only in morning and evening slots.
+No vehicles are allowed beyond the hours stipulated by the forest department.

-November to February is the winter season in Ranthambore National Park.
-This duration is the most favourable time of the year, when tourists prefer to visit the national park in a comfortable season.
-The cool weather makes the Ranthambore safari more exciting.
-The forest, brought back to life by recent rains, is full of green plants, creating a beautiful and magical atmosphere.
-Additionally, the park becomes a haven for many migratory birds, offering a delightful experience for bird enthusiasts.
+November to February is the winter season and the most favourable time to visit.
+Cool weather makes safaris more exciting.
+The forest, revived by recent rains, is full of green plants, creating a beautiful atmosphere.
+The park becomes a haven for migratory birds — a delight for bird enthusiasts.

-It is the most comfortable time of the year when visitors can enjoy both the morning and evening safaris without any inconvenience.
-If planning a visit between late December and early January, it is advisable to carry proper winter clothing to stay warm in the forest's wilderness.
+It is the most comfortable time when visitors can enjoy both morning and evening safaris without inconvenience.
+If planning between late December and early January, carry proper winter clothing for the forest's wilderness.

-Monsoon is generally regarded as the off-season in Ranthambore National Park because the core zones (Zones 1 to 5) remain closed during this period.
-However, the buffer zones (Zones 6 to 10) stay open from July to September, allowing limited tourist activities to continue.
-Visitor numbers are usually lower during these months, but wildlife sightings are also less frequent.
-Due to widespread water accumulation across the park, heavy rainfall may occasionally lead to the temporary suspension of safaris even in the buffer zones.
+Monsoon is generally off-season because core zones (1–5) remain closed.
+Buffer zones (6–10) stay open from July to September with limited tourist activity.
+Visitor numbers are lower and wildlife sightings less frequent.
+Heavy rainfall may occasionally suspend safaris even in buffer zones.

 |---|---|---|